Question: Which wireless standard should I use?

 Other than latest 802.11ac wireless standard, IEEE has been developing 802.11ax that can provide bandwidth support 4x to 10x faster than existing wireless network for many years, and is expected to be finalized sometime in late 2019 or early 2020.
 It works in 2.4GHz and 5GHz bands and one of the other benefit of 802.11ax is to allow many devices connecting to wireless network without causing serious congestion issue.

 802.11ax is designed specifically for high-density public environments, such as hotels, airports, stadiums and other public areas, therefore should be more than enough to fulfill home wireless network needs when it's released later.
-Although still the 802.11ax standard is not finalized, some vendors have started to manufacture and market pre-standard 802.11ax wireless router but in high selling price, therefore I would advise you to only consider 802.11ax wireless router after the finalization of 802.11ax standard.
+Although still the 802.11ax standard is not finalized with ratification, some vendors have started to manufacture and market 802.11ax wireless router but in high selling price, therefore I would advise you to only consider 802.11ax wireless router after the finalization of 802.11ax standard unless you really need it.